 No. The Navy League Cadet program is run independently by the Navy League of Canada, a civilian organization.
-Meanwhile, the Royal Canadian Sea Cadet program is run by the Navy League in conjunction with the Department of National Defence.
+Meanwhile, the Royal Canadian Sea Cadet program is run by the Department of National Defence and is supported by the Navy League of Canada.
 The Sea Cadet program introduces Cadets to the Royal Canadian Navy, but they are not members of the Canadian Forces and are not obligated to enroll at any point.

 Q: WHEN DO CORPS MEET?

-Most corps meet once a week, but also have weekend activities and fundraising events.
-Corps may also have a band or other group that meets another evening in the week.
+Most corps meet once a week for compulsory training, and also offer weekend activities and fundraising events the cadets may need to partcipate in.
+Corps may also have a band or other team activities that meet regularly at another time throughout the week.

 Q: HOW IS THE NAVY LEAGUE CADET PROGRAM FUNDED?

 The Navy League Cadet program is funded and operated by the Navy League of Canada, and each Branch is responsible for volunteering and fundraising for its Corps.
 Cadets and their families are asked to participate in fundraising intiatives throughout the year to help keep costs low and maintain the program accessible to all.

 Q: HOW IS THE ROYAL CANADIAN SEA CADET PROGRAM FUNDED?

 The Royal Canadian Sea Cadet program is delivered by the Department of National Defence, which helps fund day-to-day training and operations.
 However, a portion of the Sea Cadet program is funded by the local Navy League Branch, which is responsible for funding extra-curricular activities, insurance programs, and in some cases the training facilities.